 Children should be suitably dressed for the weather and camp activities, as camps are held indoors and outdoors.
 Children in the Kinder Camp program are expected to be toilet trained.
-Camp staff is not able to change children who have toileting accidents.
+Camp staff are not able to change children who have toileting accidents.
 You will be called and asked to either come to the camp and change your child or take your child home.

 Please label your child's items.
 We ask that your child leave any valuable items at home as we cannot assume responsibility for lost articles.

-Extended care is available at all full day camps between the hours of 7:30am-9:00am and 4:00pm-6:00pm for a flat rate fee for the entire week.
+Extended care is available at all full day camps between the hours of 7:30am-9:00am and 4:30pm-6:00pm for a flat rate fee for the entire week.
 Extended care must be registered for prior to the beginning of the camp week.

 If a field trip is planned as part of your child's camp, you will be required to sign a consent form.
 Children participating in field trips are required to bring the necessary items listed on the weekly newsletter.

 Parents are expected to provide a packed lunch and snacks for their child.
 We cannot guarantee an allergen-free environment, but we ask that you do not send peanut butter or nut products because of possible severe allergies.

 The hot lunch program is available at the Cullen, Brooklin, and Iroquois locations, but excludes the following two camps (Half Day Kinder Camp & Cullen Day Trippers Camp).
 All Campers must register for the paid hot lunch program prior to the beginning of the camp week.
 The Hot Lunch program is not available for campers with food allergies.